MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-business-continuity-and-disaster-recovery.md

   - Make sure that the managed disk for the local VM is large enough to accommodate the local cache of all user's FSLogix profile and office containers.

 - Use an Azure Shared Image Gallery to replicate golden images to different regions.
-  - The storage used for image creation should be zone-redundant storage (ZRS).
-At least two copies per region should be maintained.
+  - Use zone-redundant storage (ZRS) to create the image.
+Maintain at least two copies of the image per region.

-- Use Azure Backup to protect critical user data from data loss or logical corruption when using either Azure Files Standard tier or Premium tier.
+- Use Azure Backup to protect critical user data from data loss or logical corruption when you use the Azure Files Standard tier or Premium tier.
-  - Use snapshots and policies when using the Azure NetApp Files service.
+  - Use snapshots and policies when you use the Azure NetApp Files service.
-  - Even if supported, using Azure Backup to save your VM state in the host pool isn't recommended since it should be stateless.
+  - We recommend that you don't use Azure Backup to save your VM state in the host, even if the option is supported.
+The VM saved in the host pool should be stateless.

 - Carefully review your resiliency and BCDR plans for dependent resources.
-These resources include networking, authentication, applications, and other internal services in Azure or on-premises.
+These resources include networking, authentication, applications, and other internal services in Azure or in your on-premises environment.
-  - Network infrastructure, as part of hub and spoke or virtual wide area network (WAN) architecture, must be available in the secondary region.
+  - Network infrastructure, as part of a hub-and-spoke architecture or as a virtual wide area network (WAN) architecture, must be available in the secondary region.
-  - Hybrid connectivity must be highly available in both the primary and secondary regions.
+  - Hybrid connectivity must be highly available in both the primary and the secondary regions.
   - Active Directory authentication must be available in the disaster recovery region, or connectivity to the on-premises domain must be guaranteed.